 In my childhood, Marilyn and Queen Elizabeth II were the most famous women in the world.
 I remember girls imitating her walk, and imitating other girls imitating her walk.
 I remember her marriage to Joe DiMaggio, then Arthur Miller.
 I remember her death and the mixed responses to it.
 Oh, and I remember Elton John's "Candle in the Wind" when it was about Marilyn before it was tweaked to become a dirge for Princess Di.

-This well-written jewel will immerse you rather deeply in a swamp of immorality.
+This well-written jewel will immerse you rather deeply in a swamp of exploitation and immorality.
 But once you surface and shower, your vision will clear and your heart will grow.

 I'm sure of it.